voteliquid/blog/_posts/2017-11-06-announcing-united-vote.md

 <img src="/assets/article_images/2017-11-06-announcing-united-vote/united-vote-logo-100px.png" alt="" style="height: 80px;">

-United Vote, launching nationwide today, uses [liquid democracy](/2016/09/21/what-is-liquid-democracy/) to provide a simple process for all Americans to have their voice heard on every bill before Congress.
+United.vote, launching nationwide today, uses [liquid democracy](/2016/09/21/what-is-liquid-democracy/) to provide a simple process for all Americans to have their voice heard on every bill before Congress.

 This can create a government more inclusive and accountable.
 A Congress less polarized, less susceptible to the corruption of big money.